 It is important that the correct copyright statement is used.
-If there is any doubt as to which statement should be used in a parliamentary paper, please contact email@example.com.
-HH Global also provide current statements for parliamentary papers, as part a paper’s ‘publication furniture’.
+If there is any doubt as to which statement should be used in a parliamentary paper, please contact firstname.lastname@example.org.
+The current core supplier for parliamentary papers, HH Global, also provides current statements for parliamentary papers, as part a paper’s ‘publication furniture’.
 Other publication furniture includes: printed in the UK statement, recycled fibre content statement, unique ISBN and E [job] number.

 The Re-use of Public Sector Information Regulations 2015 place an obligation on government organisations to make their information, including parliamentary papers, available for re-use.
 Using the appropriate statement allows the re-use of government information through the Open Government Licence.